moov-io/paygate/docs/database-migrations.md

 ### Creating a Migration

 Migrations are stored as files in the `./migrations` directory.
 Content of each file is passed to a database driver for execution.
-Migration file should consist of valid SQL queries.
+The migration file should consist of valid SQL queries.

 The migration file should follow the format: `{version}_{title}.up.sql`